i-love-flamingo/example-helloworld/Readme.md

 First, we start with some basic information on the folder structure:

 * config/
-    * Here we ﬁnd our configuration and routing files
+    * Here we find our configuration and routing files
 * src/
     * Source code for the project
 * templates/